chris-czopp/solid-test-recorder/README.md

 ## Roadmap

+1. Produce short video tutorials as documentation.
-- Convert it to TypeScript.
+2. Convert it to TypeScript.
+3. Write e2e tests (how ironic?).
-- Store tests in files which can be then uploaded.
+4. Store tests in files which can be then uploaded (and sort of replayed).
-- Write e2e tests (how ironic?).

 Visit [solidjs discord channel](https://discord.com/invite/solidjs) where I'll be posting updates.
 Don't hesitate to DM for any questions related to the project.

+## Contributing

+The codebase needs to be converted to TypeScript before it can be workable by a team.
+Also, I have an idea how to e2e test it, and this would also need to happen before any major logic changes.
+Anyway, feel free to create issues and PRs, just want to highlight the priorities.

 ## License